BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Experiments

-\textbf{Implementation Details.} We implement \algname{} as optimized CUDA kernels integrated with the flashinfer framework~\cite{ye2025flashinfer}.
-For calibration (Algorithm~\ref{alg:calibration}), we sample approximately 1000 sequences from the RULER dataset across different context lengths (4K, 8K, 16K, 32K, 64K) to determine the optimal threshold relationship $\lambda = a/L$ for target sparsity levels.
+\textbf{Implementation Details.} We implement \algname{} as optimized CUDA kernels integrated into TensorRT-LLM and FlashInfer~\cite{ye2025flashinfer}.
+For calibration (Algorithm~\ref{alg:calibration}), we sample approximately 1000 sequences from the RULER dataset across different context lengths (4K, 8K, 16K, 32K, 64K) to fit the calibration parameters $\alpha$ and $\beta$ for the threshold relationship $\lambda = \alpha \cdot \exp(\beta \cdot S) / L$.
 For sparsity-aware training, we adopt the curriculum training approach from ProLong~\cite{gao2024train}, applying \algname{} during the finetuning phase with a fixed sparsity threshold.

 For evaluation, we use different sampling strategies depending on the task type.
-For long-context benchmarks (RULER and LongBench), we use greedy decoding with temperature $= 0$ and perform a single run per example to ensure deterministic and reproducible results.
-For reasoning tasks that benefit from sampling diversity, we use temperature $= 0.6$ and top-p $= 0.95$.
+For long-context benchmarks (RULER and LongBench), we use greedy decoding with temperature=0 and perform a single run per example to ensure deterministic and reproducible results.
+For reasoning tasks that benefit from sampling diversity, we use temperature=0.6 and top-p=0.95.
 Specifically, we generate 10 samples per problem for MATH500, GPQA, and LiveCodeBench, and 20 samples per problem for AIME 2024 due to its greater difficulty.
 For these reasoning tasks, we report the best-of-N performance where the final answer is selected using majority voting or self-consistency.